 You can help a loved one during a manic episode by:

 - helping them manage their money (with their consent)

 - encouraging routines, such as regular mealtimes and bedtimes

 Long-term plans can help them maintain a healthy lifestyle and avoid triggers.
 This may include getting enough sleep, exercising regularly, eating a nutritious diet, and sticking to a consistent routine.

 It’s important to seek help immediately if your loved one has thoughts of harming themselves or others.
-Consider working with a mental health professional to create a mental health crisis plan that you can use in an emergency.
+Consider working together with a mental health professional to create a mental health crisis plan that you can help your loved one use in an emergency.

-You can access free support right away with these resources:
+You can help them access free support right away with these resources:

 - 988 Suicide and Crisis Lifeline.Call the Lifeline at 988 for English or Spanish, 24 hours a day, 7 days a week.

 - The Crisis Text Line.Text HOME to the Crisis Text Line at 741741.